ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 3. Open `rhyme.txt` using Atom (via the terminal) and add the following text:

- "The rain in Spain falls mainly in the plain."

  Once you've done this, save the file and quit.